ealeelab/rtea/README.md

         hg38 \
         resume
 ```
-For a bam file input, use the following command;
+For BAM file input, please use the following command:
 ```bash
 rnatea_pipeline_from_bam \
         ${BAM} + \